Your First Analysis

 TipImputation Methods

-• For association studies: Consider more sophisticated methods (BEAGLE, IMPUTE2)
+• For association studies: More sophisticated methods (BEAGLE, IMPUTE2) that use linkage disequilibrium may be preferable

 7 Step 4: Perform SVD

-bscale = FALSE, # Don't scale (typical for genotypes)
+scale = FALSE, # Don't standardize (typical for genotype data)

 overwrite = TRUE